Circuit de Spa-Francorchamps: Raidillon de l'Eau Rouge

 The most famous part of the circuit is the Raidillon de l'Eau Rouge combination.
 Having negotiated the La Source hairpin, drivers race down a straight to the point where the track crosses the Eau Rouge stream for the first time, before being launched steeply uphill into a sweeping left-right-left series of corners with a blind summit.
 The Eau Rouge corner was only the left-hander at the bottom which led to the Ancienne Douane hairpin.
 The combination requires an amount of skill from the driver to negotiate it well and the long Kemmel straight ahead produces overtaking opportunities for drivers at the following "Les Combes" corner.
 The corner was tighter and narrower before 1970, allowing drivers to take the corner faster.

-Double F1 World Champion Fernando Alonso explained:
+Two-time F1 World Champion Fernando Alonso explained: